simoc/csvjdbc/docs/doc.md

-MINUTE(T)            |Extracts minute of hour from time or timestamp T MONTH(D)             |Extracts month from date or timestamp D (first month is 1) NULLIF(X, Y)         |Returns NULL if X and Y are equal, otherwise X REPLACE(S, FROM, TO) |Replaces all occurrences of string FROM in S with TO ROUND(N [, D])       |Rounds N to the specified number of decimal places D (`0` by default) RTRIM(S, [, T])      |Removes trailing characters from S that occur in T
+MINUTE(T)            |Extracts minute of hour from time or timestamp T MONTH(D)             |Extracts month from date or timestamp D (first month is 1) NULLIF(X, Y)         |Returns NULL if X and Y are equal, otherwise X RANDOM()             |Returns random number in the range 0 to 1 REPLACE(S, FROM, TO) |Replaces all occurrences of string FROM in S with TO ROUND(N [, D])       |Rounds N to the specified number of decimal places D (`0` by default) RTRIM(S, [, T])      |Removes trailing characters from S that occur in T